-We are pleased to announce that our Environmental Management System (EMS) has been certified to ISO 14001 standard for a full decade.
+We are pleased to announce that our Environmental Management System (EMS) has held ISO 14001 certification for a full decade.

 We believe Lyons Davidson was the first law firm in the UK to achieve a certified environmental management system.
 Over the last decade, we have monitored all our environmental impacts and taken steps to reduce them wherever possible.
 The system was introduced because of our belief that it was the responsible thing to do.
 It has endured and grown thanks to the enthusiasm of our staff.

 The EMS audit took place in November, with no non-conformances or observations raised and while on site, the auditor praised us for taking “an ambitious yet pragmatic approach to managing aspects and impacts.”
-This is a brilliant result, which will stand us in good stead for the year ahead and the run up to re-certification against the new ISO standard in November 2017.
+This is a brilliant result, which will stand us in good stead for the year ahead and the run up to re-certification under the new ISO 14001 certification standard in November 2017.

 This milestone highlights our top-level management commitment to continually improve our EMS and consistently reduce our impact on the environment.
 It also demonstrates that positive staff engagement is vital for our EMS to function correctly and deliver a good result in our audits.